 - Toss in diced feta, adding just enough to get a salty note in each bite.

-- Toss the salad with fresh lemon juice and a couple drizzles of olive oil.
-For additional tartness, add more lemon or your favorite vinegar.
+- Toss the salad with fresh lemon juice or vinegar and a good drizzle of olive oil.